 The blood of the Lamb refers to Christ’s sacrifice on the cross.

-The word of their testimony relates to the word the early Church in in persecution who bore witness to the death, burial and resurrection of Christ.
+The word of their testimony relates to the witness of the early Church in persecution who bore witness to the death, burial and resurrection of Christ.

-They loved not their lives unto the death is the identification with Christ’s suffering for sin.
+They loved not their lives unto the death is the identification with Christ’s suffering for sin through their own martyrdom.

 Notice that 12:7-12a is from the vantage point of heaven.
 It pictures the Michael and the angels of heaven defeating the devil and his rebellious angels casting them out of heaven.
 The “overcomers” are the Church triumphant, the Church in heaven, those who have been martyred as witnesses for their faith in Jesus Christ.